JADES: A Prominent Galaxy Overdensity Candidate within the First 500 Myr: Galaxy Properties

-Two objects in the overdensity, designated ODz10-BB1 and ODz10-BB2 (IDs 469153 and 500345), show potential Balmer breaks (Figure~\ref{fig:balmer_break}).
+Two objects in the overdensity, designated ODz10-BB1 and ODz10-BB2 (IDs 469153 and 500345), show photometric evidence of Balmer breaks (Figure~\ref{fig:balmer_break}).
 Their F444W fluxes exceed rest-frame UV continua by $62\%$ and $65\%$, respectively, with S/N = 28 and 13 for the excess detection, where the continua are estimated from the mean of F277W and F356W.
 The excesses are lower limits of the Balmer break strengths because the F444W band may include contribution from wavelengths blueward of the Balmer break.

 The excesses are unlikely to be caused by emission lines.
 At $z>9$, H$\beta$ and [\ion{O}{3}]$\lambda$4959,\,5007 lines fall outside the F444W band and therefore cannot contribute.
 The overdensity is securely at $z>9$, as indicated by the clear Ly$\alpha$ dropout signatures in our deep F115W imaging.
 The remaining emission lines within F444W, primarily [\ion{O}{2}], [\ion{Ne}{3}], and Balmer lines, are rarely strong enough to produce the $\sim 65\%$ flux excess, which requires a rest-frame equivalent width of $\sim550\,\mathrm{\AA}$.
 For comparison, the combined equivalent width of all lines within F444W in GN-z11 is only 219\,$\mathrm{\AA}$ \citep{Bunker2023GNZ11}.
-That said, a $z\lesssim9$ interpretation cannot be entirely excluded if extreme DLA absorption, requiring neutral-hydrogen column densities of $N_\mathrm{H\,I}>10^{23}\,\mathrm{cm^{-2}}$, suppresses the F115W flux below our detection limit, although such cases are rare \citep{Mason2026DLA}.
-This scenario further requires that the two galaxies are not physically associated with the overdensity, since the system as a whole cannot lie at $z<9$: it would be highly implausible for all 18 member galaxies to have such extreme column densities simultaneously.
+That said, a $z\lesssim9$ interpretation cannot be entirely excluded.
+In principle, extreme DLA absorption, requiring neutral-hydrogen column densities of $N_\mathrm{H\,I}>10^{23}\,\mathrm{cm^{-2}}$, could suppress the F115W flux below our detection limit, although such cases are rare \citep{Mason2026DLA}.
+In this scenario, the two objects would be lower-redshift extreme-DLA interloper projected onto the $z\approx10.5$ overdensity, rather than members of it---the overdensity should be at $z\approx10.5$ because it is implausible for all 18 member galaxies to have such extreme column densities simultaneously.
 Finally, these objects cannot be brown dwarfs given their flat SED in the rest-frame UV across wide and medium bands and the non-detection in F115W, distinct from the SEDs of brown dwarfs \citep{Hainline2024ApJ}.

 Such Balmer breaks, if confirmed, may arise from either the LRD phenomenon \citep[e.g.,][]{Matthee2024LRD} or from an evolved stellar population.
 The flux increase from F410M to F444W matches the V-shaped SED typical of LRDs \citep{Setton2025LRD}.
 We find their rest-frame optical continuum slopes, $\beta_{\rm optical}$ (defined as $f_\lambda \propto \lambda^\beta$), are $1.9 \pm 0.3$ and $1.1 \pm 0.7$, derived from power-law fits to the F410M and F444W photometry considering filter throughput.
 These slopes are characteristic of LRDs \citep{Kocevski2025LRD}.
 Their compact morphologies are also consistent with LRDs: the posterior half-light radii of ODz10-BB1 and ODz10-BB2 are $24\pm4$ and $3\pm2$ mas ($96 \pm 16$ and $12 \pm 8$ pc), respectively.
 The point-like morphology of ODz10-BB2 is consistent with known LRDs, and although ODz10-BB1 is slightly extended, it could still be an LRD with a host galaxy that contributes the extended light \citep[e.g.,][]{Chen2025ApJ, Inayoshi2025LRD, Rinaldi2025ApJ}.